Special Binomial Products

 So when we multiply binomials we get ...
 Binomial Products!

-And we will look at three special cases of multiplying binomials ... so they are Special Binomial Products.
+And we'll look at three special cases of multiplying binomials ... so they are Special Binomial Products.

 1. Multiplying a Binomial by Itself